 The Swiss Plasma Center seeks PhD students throughout the year and encourages candidates to apply at any time.
 PhD projects are discussed with the prospective thesis supervisor at SPC during the application phase, and can be tuned to the candidate’s interest.
 A non-exhaustive list of possible projects can be found below.

 If you need more information on any proposal, send an e-mail to the corresponding contact person.

-If you want to apply for one of those topics, please follow the procedure indicated on this page .
+If you want to apply, please follow the procedure indicated on this page.

 - Fast-ion deuterium alpha (FIDA) Spectroscopy